-- (1) Turn the ignition switch to the On position.
+(1) Turn the ignition switch to the On position.
 Turn the radio on.
 Adjust the balance and fader controls to check the performance of each individual speaker.
 Note the speaker locations that are not performing correctly.
-Go to Step 2. - (2) Turn the radio off.
+Go to Step 2.

+(2) Turn the radio off.
 Turn the ignition switch to the Off position.
 Disconnect and isolate the battery negative cable.
-Remove the instrument cluster bezel and remove the radio as described in this group.
+Remove the radio from the instrument panel.
 If the vehicle is equipped with the Infinity Gold speaker package, also unplug the wire harness connectors at the amplifier.
 Check both the speaker feed (+) circuit and return (-) circuit cavities for the inoperative speaker location(s) at the radio wire harness connectors for continuity to ground.
 In each case, there should be no continuity.
 If OK, go to Step 3.
-If not OK, repair the shorted speaker circuit(s) as required. - (3) If the vehicle is equipped with the Infinity Gold speaker package, go to Step 6.
+If not OK, repair the shorted speaker circuit(s) as required.

+(3) If the vehicle is equipped with the Infinity Gold speaker package, go to Step 6.
 If the vehicle is equipped with the standard speaker system, check the resistance between the speaker feed (+) circuit and return (-) circuit cavities of the radio wire harness connectors for the inoperative speaker location(s).
-The meter should read between 3 and 8 ohms
+The meter should read between 3 and 8 ohms (speaker resistance).
+If OK, go to Step 4.
+If not OK, go to Step 5.